openstack/openstack-manuals/doc/admin-guide-cloud/source/identity_concepts.rst

 Authentication
     The process of confirming the identity of a user.
-To confirm an incoming request, OpenStack Identity validates a set of credentials that the user supplies.
-Initially, these credentials are a user name and password or a user name and API key.
-When OpenStack Identity validates user credentials, it issues an authentication token that the user provides in subsequent requests.
+To confirm an incoming request, OpenStack Identity validates a set of credentials users supply.
+Initially, these credentials are a user name and password, or a user name and API key.
+When OpenStack Identity validates user credentials, it issues an authentication token.
+Users provide the token in subsequent requests.

 Credentials
     Data that confirms the identity of the user.
 For example, user